kercre123/victor/tools/sdk/docs/source/getstarted.rst

 Next Steps - "Night-Night"
 --------------------------

 1. Open a new document in a source code editor or plain-text editor.

-.. information:: Free source code editors, such as `Atom <https://atom.io>`, `Sublime <https://www.sublimetext.com>`, `TextWrangler <http://www.barebones.com/products/textwrangler/>` or `Notepad++ <http://notepad-plus-plus.org>`, can be found online.
+Free source code editors, such as `Atom <https://atom.io>`_ , `Sublime <https://www.sublimetext.com>`_ , or `TextWrangler <http://www.barebones.com/products/textwrangler/>`_ can be found online.
 Anki does not provide tech support for third-party source code editors.

 2. Copy the code from the Hello World program and paste it into the new document.
 3. Each line in the program relates to a specific function.
-To learn more, see :ref: `tutorial-beginner`.
+To learn more, see :doc:`the Beginner's Tutorial </tutorial-beginner>`.
-4. Move to line x in the program.
+4. Move to line 8 in the program.

   1. Select the phrase "Hello World".
 Do NOT select the parentheses or quotation marks around the phrase; those are necessary for Python to properly parse the command.
   2. Type in the new phrase you would like Cozmo to say.
 In this example, Cozmo will say "Night Night"::